Forever Chemicals: What Are They?

 Researchers performed tests on otters found dead between 2007-2009 and 2014-2019.
 They found that 80% of the otters had high levels of a compound called PFAS (Per- and Polyfluoroalkyl Substances).

 These compounds are used in products to make them grease, stain, heat, and water resistant.
-Think of non-stick pans, water-resistant jackets, fire-fighting foams, stain-resistance carpets, cosmetics, and more.
+Think of non-stick pans, water-resistant jackets, fire-fighting foams, stain-resistant carpets, cosmetics, and more.

 Unfortunately, these "forever chemicals" don't break down easily in the environment and have been found in aquatic environments and organisms, and have also been detected in air, soil, and plants.